serbannacu/gxna/README.md

 First, run
 ```
-bin/gxna -name sim -probeFile human1av2.ann
+bin/gxna -name test -probeFile human1av2.ann
 ```
 Both parameters are required.
-They tell the program to read experiment data from `sim.phe` and `sim.exp` (simulated data included in the repo) and use the probe annotation file `human1av2.ann` for the Agilent Human 1A Version 2 microarray.
+They tell the program to read experiment data from `test.phe` and `test.exp` (simulated data included in the repo) and use the probe annotation file `human1av2.ann` for the Agilent Human 1A Version 2 microarray.

 Results are be written into the
-`output/sim/000/` directory.
+`output/test/000/` directory.
 The string `000` can be changed with `-version`.
 It makes it easy to run GXNA multiple times with various parameters and store the results in separate directories.
 Among the output files, `index.html` is the most human friendly; open it in your browser of choice.